Basil Boulton

-Basil Cartwright Boulton, March 6, 1938 to January 3, 2008, was a Canadian pediatrician, child health advocate, and local politician in Victoria, British Columbia.
+Basil Cartwright Boulton (March 6, 1938 to January 3, 2008) was a Canadian pediatrician, child health advocate, and local politician in Victoria, British Columbia.

 Early years

 Basil Boulton was born in Consort, Alberta, Canada, the youngest of seven children.
-He grew up on Gabriola Island, located in British Columbia's Straight of Georgia (now named the Salish Sea), where he developed a love of nature at an early age.
+He grew up on Gabriola Island, located in British Columbia's Strait of Georgia (now named the Salish Sea), where he developed a love of nature at an early age.
 His family cleared and developed Somerset Farm, which remains the largest working farm on Gabriola Island, occupying over 400 acres or 162 hectares.
 Boulton attended secondary school in Nanaimo, on Vancouver Island.

 Education and residency

 Boulton attended the University of British Columbia in Vancouver, British Columbia, graduating from medical school in 1963.
 He enjoyed summer breaks in the Gulf of Alaska working on halibut boats.

 Initially planning on a career in general practice, Boulton's first clinical experience was with Dr. Jack Pickup in Alert Bay on northern Vancouver Island, whom he described as a "true individual" who taught him "to think beyond the textbooks in dealing with real life situations."
 Pickup was known as the "Flying Doctor of British Columbia", who learned to fly in 1950 and purchased an airplane to "reach sick and injured people in the many villages and camps of the region he served" who were spread out over 10,000 square kilometres.
 One writer said that beyond Pickup's main claim to fame, he was also "a teacher, Alert Bay's Mayor, a skilled classical and jazz pianist and dry wit whose behaviour occasionally bordered on curmudgeonly."

 Boulton spent the following two years in Canada's first General Practice residency program at the Montreal General Hospital in Montreal, Quebec, which he said "took the starch out of me with an exhausting alternate night call blur of sleeplessness lasting the next two years."
 He enjoyed two rotations away.
 He spent four months in Sherbrooke, Quebec, under the wing of Dr. Robert Paulette, whom Boulton described as "one of the most capable surgeons I have known.
 He taught me qualities of care and caring that have stayed with me through life."